 Released in 2007, Into the Wild concerns the true-life adventures of a young college graduate, Chris McCandless, who decides to disconnect from family, established societal and materialistic values, travel across the country and eventually live in the Alaskan wilderness on his own.
 Inspired by the writings of Thoreau and London among others, Chris' ultimate fantasy of communing with nature turns into a tough reality that eventually overwhelms the young romanticist.

 Sean Penn has both written the screenplay from Jon Krakauer's book and directed this most impressive film.
 Less sophisticated directors might have either leaned toward idealising McCandless and his adventuresome spirit or criticising his naivety regarding independent survival in such a harsh landscape with only the slightest means of support.
-Penn, with great insight, is able to present both perspectives and others while admirably restraining from taking a moral stance of his own.
+Penn, with great insight, is able to present these and other perspectives while admirably restraining from taking a moral stance of his own.
 His reserved but mature storytelling allows us to "find our own way" and fully engage in the many fascinating and diverse characters whom Chris encounters during his journey, while also gaining a deeper understanding of Chris through their eyes.
 There are dedicated performances from a large ensemble cast, with Emile Hirsch as Chris McCandless and Hal Holbrook as Ron Franz superlative standouts.

 Also divisive amongst subscribers is TCM's decision to present such recently released films.
 Hopefully for the unfamiliar, that will not stop them from watching one of the new millennium's finest.
 Travel into the wild Friday, January 12 at 10:30pm PST.
 Into the Wild is also January's Blu-ray recommendation (see below).

 The Narrow Margin, a film noir bonafide classic, is a previous TCM recommendation here.
 This little firecracker is set to explode Saturday, January 13 at 7:15pm PST.